If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 • how we will maintain transparency and objectivity.

-Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody — Assessment or investigation
+Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – child and family assessment or investigation

 Allocating a key worker and co-worker

-We assess the immediate safety and oranga needs of te tamaiti or rangatahi and all other tamariki or rangatahi who may be at risk of harm.
+We use Tiaki Oranga to understand the current safety needs of te tamaiti or rangatahi and all other tamariki or rangatahi who may be at risk of harm.

-We use hui ā-whānau and family meetings to ensure:
+We use hui ā-whānau and family meetings to:

-• we consider what is in the best interests of te tamaiti or rangatahi
+• consider what is in the best interests of te tamaiti or rangatahi and how we can best support their oranga and ongoing needs – for example:

-• we support and enhance the rights, participation and decision-making of te tamaiti or rangatahi, their parents, family, whānau, hapū, iwi, caregivers and support network as early as possible
+• support of te tamaiti or rangatahi, their parents, family, whānau, hapū, iwi and caregivers to actively participate in decision-making and planning

-• the views of te tamaiti or rangatahi, parents, whānau or family and caregivers are heard and considered.
+• ensure the views of te tamaiti or rangatahi, whānau or family and caregivers are heard and considered.

-We update the All About Me plan for te tamaiti or rangatahi as appropriate during the assessment or investigation.
+We update the All About Me plan for te tamaiti or rangatahi as appropriate during the child and family assessment or investigation.

 Deciding whether or not to move te tamaiti or rangatahi

-• consider what is in the best interests of te tamaiti or rangatahi
+• the best interests of te tamaiti or rangatahi

 Working with Māori: Te Toka Tūmoana